iharhl/gaggia-pid-mod/README.md

 All that’s required for this mod is a relay board and some wiring to detect when the brew button has been pressed.

-However, since I dragged this project for too long, I ultimately decided to skip this mod — it wouldn't have made a meaningful difference for my use case anyway.
+Since I dragged this project out for too long, I ultimately decided to skip the relay part of the mod — it would not have made a meaningful difference for my use case anyway.
+However, I wired the brew button to the Pico.
+On the EU model of the machine, there is a switch-off board included.
+Since I do not need its functionality, I removed the wires on the left side of the brew switch (in my case, blue and green ones).
+These connections can now be used to detect when the button is pressed.

 ## Software